lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 - `lf.time.physical_elapsed() -> int`: Get the physical time elapsed since program start.
 - `lf.time.start() -> int`: Get the starting physical and logical time.

-The last of these is both a physical and logical time because, at the start of execution, the starting logical time is set equal to the current physical time as measured by a local clock.
+The last of these is both a physical and a logical time because, at the start of execution, the starting logical time is set equal to the current physical time as measured by a local clock.

 A reaction can examine the current logical time (which is constant during the execution of the reaction).
 For example, consider the [GetTime.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/Python/src/GetTime.lf) example: